 I did some experimentation and discovered that it isn’t enough to stop giving feed subscribers early access.
-I had to also delay new articles from appearing in the feeds for a a little over an hour after publication to significantly impact the ratings of plagiarized copies across the leading search engines.
+I’d to also delay new articles from appearing in the feeds for a little over an hour after publication to significantly impact the ratings of plagiarized copies across the leading search engines.

 The delay seems to be enough time for search engines — who’re notified about new pages as they’re published but still take some time to crawl them — to determine for certain which website is the original.
 The plagiarized copies are still made, but they don’t get nearly as much reach when they’re pushed down in rankings or even entirely out of search results.

 <updated> element in the Atom syndication format specifies when an

 <entry> was added to the feed and not the time of first-publication.
 It’s important to set this timestamp correctly as some feed clients take shortcuts and skip processing of feed entries with update-timestamps older than the time the client last fetched the feed.
 Additionally, the

 <pubDate> element in RSS feeds is less strictly defined and it can be interpreted to mean just about anything.
 My interpretation, however, is that it’s supposed to be the time an item was added to the feed and not the time the item was first published.

 There are at least two plugins for WordPress available that implement delayed feed delivery, but neither sets the corrects the update times in the feeds.

 There are surprisingly few tools available to help publishers assert ownership or remove unauthorized copies of their content.